2018 had highest statewide average precipitation in NJ's recorded history

 Instead, Robinson said, the large amount of precipitation most likely came from the large number of smaller weather events occurring at any of the approximately three dozen local weather stations across the state.

 There were 11 days with a station recording more than 4 inches of precipitation, with the largest day-long weather event occuring in Lakewood, N.J. with 6.98 inches.
-Robinson said that Lakewood received nearly 76 inches of precipitation throughout the year and Mine Hill, N.J. receiving the most with 78.18 inches.
+Robinson said that Lakewood received nearly 76 inches of precipitation throughout the year, but Mine Hill, N.J. receiving the most with 78.18 inches.

 “We’ve got a handful of stations with 75 to 80 inches this year,” he said.

 The years between 2011 and this year, as well as the years since New Jersey’s last drought, have fluctuated in extremes, Robinson said.
-Statewide precipitation has been below average in four of the last seven years, and in the last decade before 2011, there were at least three years with averages above 50 inches.
+Statewide precipitation has been below average in 4 of the last 7 years, and in the last decade before 2011, there were at least three years with averages above 50 inches.